2015MBA/MPA/MEM/MPAcc管理类专业硕士联考英语真题

 Text2

 For years, studies have found that first-generation collage students-those who do not have a parent with a college degree-lag other students on a range of education achievement factors.
-Their
+Theirgrades are lower and their dropout rates are higher.
+But since such students are most likely to

 advance economically if they succeed in higher education, colleges and universities have pushed